Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/AZD-CICD-SETUP.md

 You must supply some the requested GitHub information and confirm that the code should be pushed to the new repository.

+> [!NOTE]
-> **Note** - Be aware that there are limitations for GitHub Actions in private repositories which can cause [billing](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
+> Be aware that there are limitations for GitHub Actions in private repositories which can cause [billing](https://docs.github.com/en/billing/managing-billing-for-github-actions/about-billing-for-github-actions).
 For trying things out it therefore makes sense to make the repository public.

 The GitHub Action that serves as template is located in the repository as `.github/workflows/azure-dev.yml`.
 It contains the following code: